duncanbradley/thesis/conclusion.md

 Visualisation literacy is the ability to comprehend data presented in visualisations (Boy et al.)

 Ziemkiewicz and Kosara: a focus on precision of individual elements fails to account for the overall form of the graphic and how it might fit with metaphors.
 Consistent with Tversky and Zacks.
 Thinking about metaphor is a good way to understand how and why design choices might affect interpretation.

+On horizontal postion: Part of Franconeri et al.’s (2021) discussion of creating understandable charts discusses the role of conventions for representing magnitude.
+These include color intensity and *horizontal* and vertical position.
+This is to fit with a schema, facilitating comphrension.
+See also Okan et al. 2016.

+Markant’s findings are relevant here because they also illustrate how external information moderates/mediates the impact of charts.
+Markant’s work refers to perspective, my work refers to knowledge, but both show how the impact of a design is not fixed, and can depend on what’s in someone’s mind.

+Intro - this work is a defence of the thesis that… I suggest that…, demonstrate that

+Data representations exploit our sensory capabilities, and cognitive heuristics.
+Effective communication of numerical information is typically concerned with clarity and coherence.
+We may say that axis limits *inform* but do not *dictate* magnitude judgements.

+I like the idea of study numbers because they have the illusion of objectivity and trustworthiness, which decreases likelihood of spotting bias and manipulation.
+They are also more precisely defined than other types of information, which means that we should theoretically all be able to represent them the same - yet this does not happen.
+We are not even always  consistent even with ourselves.
+But bias shouldn’t always be considered a negative thing - it reflects valuable features of our cognitive system.
+The popularity of the ‘chart-junk’ concept also speaks to an instinct that if only we presented data with minimal embellishments, we would show it in its purest form (Kosara, 2016).

+Grice (1975) characterises discourse as essentially cooperative in nature.
+Among others features, ‘quality’ (i.e. truthfulness) is a central aspect of effective communication.

+discuss counterfacutals -

+Correll et al. used context-free visualisations to test the effects of truncation, yet advocate for the importance of context when designing charts.
+Perhaps testing visualisations in context would reveal limitations.

+Ziemkiewicz and Kosara note that cognitive models which assume an ‘information extraction’ perspective tend to ignore the fact that one’s internal representations can influence interpretation - it goes both ways.